ricmmartins/ricmmartins/README.md

 💼 &nbsp; Currenlty I'm part of Azure Fasttrack Team working with Cloud Infrastructure projects.

-🌱 &nbsp; I’ve a special interest in Cloud Technologies, DevOps, CloudOps, Reliability Engineering, Infrastrucure as a Code and Content Development.
+🌱 &nbsp; I’ve a special interest in Cloud Technologies, Linux and OSS, DevOps, CloudOps, Reliability Engineering, Infrastrucure as a Code and Content Development.

 💬 &nbsp; I’m also a huge passionate by communities, tech talks and an evangelist of the Cloud and DevOps culture.
 As a former systems engineer, I understand that this is the path we should all pursue, being closer and closer to software development, not necessarily as a developer, but as a person of infrastructure who knows what a developer really needs and the ability to deliver it in a simple, autonomous and fast way.